HPD holds prayer vigil for detective in ICU with COVID-19

-On Tuesday, Chief Art Acevedo presided over a moment of silence and prayer vigil for his dective.
+On Tuesday, Chief Art Acevedo presided over a moment of silence and prayer vigil for his detective.

 The 27-year veteran of HPD has been slowly improving since he was admitted and placed on a ventilator, according to Acevedo.